-European Sport Model is a study abroad program that takes students on a seminar through Europe, giving them a unique firsthand experience in international sports.
-The course is designed to introduce students to the European model of sport management, marketing, and sports law; and to provide students with an understanding of the changing context for sport in a global society.
-Participants will attend lectures from European sport executives, conduct student workshops, participate in organized class discussions, and seminar sport facilities.
-The seminar covers three countries, to include Italy, Germany, and Switzerland.
+TOUR 480 - European Sport Model is a study abroad program that takes students on a seminar through Europe, giving them a unique first-hand experience in international sport management and tourism.
+The course is designed to introduce students to the European model of sport management, sport tourism, marketing, and sports law; and to provide students with an understanding of the changing context for sport in a global society.
+Participants will attend lectures from European sport executives, conduct student workshops, participate in organized class discussions, and tour sport facilities.
+The seminar covers three countries, to include Netherlands, Belgium, and France.

-Representatives of the International Court of Arbitration in Sports (ICAS) and other international organizations involved in sports such as the World Ant Doping Organization will present a wide range of issues during the program.
-Topics will include the structure and characteristics of European sports, marketing and management in European sports, sports law, professional soccer, the fight against doping in sport, etc. The participants will also meet representatives of some of the International Sport Federations (IF's).
-This part of the program will introduce students to the unique field of sport of the IF's based in Europe.
+Representatives of top international sport organizations will present a wide range of issues during the program.
+Topics will include the structure and characteristics of European sports, tourism, marketing and management in European sports, sports law, professional soccer, etc.